AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 </plist>

 ```

 To apply launch daemon changes:
 ```
 chown root:wheel /Library/LaunchDaemons/com.startup.sysctl.plist
 launchctl load /Library/LaunchDaemons/com.startup.sysctl.plist
 ```
+... but it didn't work on BigSur - the limit had stayed to be 2k.

 Looking at launchctl statistics, we could see that soft limit for processes is 1.3k and hard limit is 2k
 ```